alisher-abdullaev/uzbek-population-genetics/README.md

 ## Acknowledgments

 - 1000 Genomes Project Consortium for reference population data
-- Ministry of Higher Education, Science and Innovation of Uzbekistan for funding
+- Academy of Sciences of Uzbekistan and Ministry of Higher Education, Science and Innovation of Uzbekistan for funding
 - All participants in the included studies

 ---

-**Last Updated:** March 2025
+**Last Updated:** March 2026